alexgibson/alxgbsn.co.uk/_posts/2012-09-09-fun-with-web-audio-and-other-modern-apis.md

 The Web Audio API works a bit like wiring together a modular, programmable synthesiser or audio processor.
 It is not only capable of playing back pre-recorded sounds with sample accuracy, but it can also create raw sound using [oscillators](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html#Oscillator) and waveforms - the core elements of any audio synthesiser.
 It can route sounds, perform [frequency analysis](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html#RealtimeAnalyserNode) and even apply native effects such as [convolution reverb](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html#ConvolverNode), [delay](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html#DelayNode) and [distortion](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html#WaveShaperNode) effects.

 The Web Audio API is currently supported in Chrome, Safari 6 and iOS6 Safari.
 I thought it was about time to start learning how to use the API and have some fun experimenting, so after a few hours I managed to throw together a relatively simple [synth effect unit](http://alxgbsn.co.uk/wavepad).
-It's a both mouse and touch friendly, and functions in a similar way to the [Korg Kaoss Pad](http://www.korg.co.uk/products/dance_dj/kp3/dj_kp3.asp), albeit with a much simpler set of features.
+It's both mouse and touch friendly, and functions in a similar way to the [Korg Kaoss Pad](http://www.korg.co.uk/products/dance_dj/kp3/dj_kp3.asp), albeit with a much simpler set of features.

 The basic audio components for the demo are pretty simple.
-It consists of a single oscillator, a filter a delay node, and two volume gain nodes (one for delay feedback, the other for master output).
+It consists of a single oscillator, a filter, a delay node, and two volume gain nodes (one for delay feedback, the other for master output).
 The demo also uses an audio frequency analyser to create a visual representation of the audio output, which is drawn to the [Canvas](https://developer.mozilla.org/en-US/docs/HTML/Canvas) for added real time, visual feedback.

 {% highlight javascript %}
 var myAudioContext = new webkitAudioContext() || AudioContext();